dumbandstupid123/vlsi-mustang-indicator/README.md

 Mustang Indicator: CMOS FSMD for Sequential Turn Signal on a Ford Mustang

 This repository contains Verilog implementations to build a sequential turn signal controller typically found on the Ford Mustang with two variations:
-1. Finite State Machine Implementation
+1. Finite State Machine Implementation: Question 2
-2. Finite State Machine With Datapath Implementation
+2. Finite State Machine With Datapath Implementation: Question 3

 <table align="center">
   <tr>